Yegoroff/PlainElastic.Net/ReadMe.md

 ### Idea

-Usually clients built using `Black Box` principle: there is a client interface and some unknown magic behind it.
+Usually clients built using `Black Box` principle: *there is a client interface and some unknown magic behind it*.<br/>
-(client methods calls internally generate some commands and queries to external system, get responses and somehow process them and then retrieve result to user) as the result user hardly can debug connectivity issues or extent client functional with missed features.
+*(call of the client method internally generate some commands and queries to external system, get responses and somehow process them and then retrieve result to user)*<br/>
+As the result user hardly can debug connectivity issues or extend client functional with missed features.

 The main Idea of PlainElastic.Net is to be a `Glass Box`. e.g. provide a full control over connectivity process to user.